renovatebot/renovate/docs/usage/getting-started/running.md

 Renovate is also distributed as Docker images on Docker Hub (`renovate/renovate`) and GitHub container registry (`ghcr.io/renovatebot/renovate`).
 These Docker images work on all the hosting platforms that Renovate supports.

-Both `linux/amd64` and `linux/arm64` architectures are supported, although you may still find some bugs in the `arm64` image.
+Both `linux/amd64` and `linux/arm64` architectures are supported, but you may still find some bugs in the `arm64` image.
 You can't run the Docker images in a Windows or macOS container.

 In general, you can run Renovate natively on Windows as long as you have all tools it will need (e.g. `npm`, `pipenv`, etc.) preinstalled before you run Renovate.